 So last night, I randomly read that February 23 is National Banana Bread Day.
-I had also come across a simple and yummy recipe for banana bread a week ago on the Instagram page of a delightfully named vegan food blog called Where’s The Beet?
+I had also come across a simple and yummy recipe for banana bread a week ago on Instagram.

 It seemed like fate, plus I’d been looking for a way to use up the overripe bananas taking up space in my freezer.